-- One Beacon Insurance Co.
+- One Beacon Insurance Company

-- Oregon Helical Piers
+- Oregon Helical Piers LLC

-- Pence Kelly Construction Co.
+- Pence Kelly Construction Company

-- Pinnacle NW Construction Co.
+- Pinnacle NW Construction Company

-- RWC Development
+- RWC Development Incorporated

-- Silco Construction Co.
+- Silco Construction Company

-- Time Frame Inc.
+- Time Frame Incorporated

-- Unitrin Insurance Co.
+- Unitrin Insurance Company

-- Defective Windows - Represented Dalke Construction, the general counsel in the Spirit Mt casino project in a multi-million dollar defect construction case.
+- Defective Windows – Represented Dalke Construction, the general counsel in the Spirit Mt Casino project in a multi-million dollar defect construction case.
 We sued the window manufacturer alleging that the windows were leaking due to defectively manufactured “thermal breaks”.
 After ASTM tests proved the problem, the manufacturer installed new windows.